piyush1146115/Kubernetes-Up-and-Running/Chapter 19: Securing Applications in Kubernetes/index.md

 This [Example](./service-account.yaml) demonstrates how this can be done for the default service account.

 Service accounts are often overlooked when considering Pod security; however, they allow direct access to the Kubernetes API and, without adequate RBAC, could allow an attacker access to Kubernetes.

+### RuntimeClass

+Kubernetes interacts with the container runtime on the node’s operating system via the Container Runtime Interface (CRI).
+The creation and standardization of this interface has allowed for an ecosystem of container runtimes to exist.
+These container runtimes may offer different levels of isolation, which include stronger security guarantees based on how they are implemented.
+Projects like Kata Containers, Firecracker, and gVisor are based on different isolation mechanisms from nested virtualization to more sophisticated syscall filtering.

+You can use a RuntimeClass by specifying runtimeClassName in the Pod specification.
+[Here](./kuard-pod-runtimeclass.yaml) is an example Pod that specifies a RuntimeClass.

+RuntimeClass allows users to select different container runtimes that may have different security isolation.
+Using RuntimeClass can help complement the overall security of your workloads, especially if workloads are processing sensitive information or running untrusted code.

+### Network Policy

+Kubernetes also has a Network Policy API that allows you to create both ingress and egress network policies for your workload.
+Network policies are configured using labels that allow you to select specific Pods and define how they can communicate with other Pods and endpoints.
+Network Policy resources are implemented by network plug-ins, such as Calico, Cilium, and Weave Net.

+The Network Policy resource is namespaced and is structured with the podSelector, policyTypes, ingress, and egress sections with the only required field being pod
+Selector.
+If the podSelector field is empty, the policy matches all Pods in a namespace.
+This field may also contain a matchLabels section, which functions in the same way as a Service resource, allowing you to add a set of labels to match a specific set of Pods.

+If a Pod is matched by any Network Policy resource, then any ingress or egress communication must be explicitly defined, otherwise it will be blocked.
+If a
+Pod matches multiple Network Policy resources, then the policies are additive.
+If a Pod isn’t matched by any Network Policy, then traffic is allowed.
+This decision was intentionally made to ease onboarding of new workloads.
+If you do, however, want all traffic to be blocked by default, you can create a default deny rule per namespace.
+[Example]() 19-9 shows a default deny rule that can be applied per namespace.

+### Security Benchmark Tools

+There are several open source tools that allow you to run a suite of security benchmarks against your Kubernetes cluster to determine if your configuration meets a predefined set of security baselines.
+Once such tool is called [kube-bench](https://github.com/aquasecurity/kube-bench). kube-bench can be used to run the CIS Benchmarks for Kubernetes.
+Tools like kube-bench running the CIS Benchmarks aren’t specifically focused on Pod security; however, they can certainly expose any cluster misconfigurations and help identify remediations.

+### Image Security

+Another important part of Pod security is keeping the code and application within the Pod secure.
+Securing an application’s code is a complex topic beyond the scope of this chapter; however, the basics for container image security include making sure that your container image registry is doing static scanning for known code vulnerabilities.